wknums/auto-assessment-assist/README.md

-Test that your environment is working (Note: this is assuming a Windows OS development environment - for Limux please adapt the paths to use forward / ):
+Test that your environment is working (Note: this is assuming a Windows OS development environment - for Linux please adapt the paths to use forward / ):

 in the vscode environment, open a terminal and execute the following commands to activate your virtual environment log in to azure and run a test:

     .venv\scripts\activate

+    Linux: source .venv/bin/activate

     pip install -r requirements.txt

     az login
+    (or azd auth login)

     cd o1-assessment

     python awreason.py --pdf_file1 ".\sample_pdfs\Managing your driving and vehicle licenses in Autoria.pdf" --promptfile ".\prompts\sample_prompt.txt" --output ".\sample_grading_results"

+    linux: python awreason.py --pdf_file1 "./sample_pdfs/Managing your driving and vehicle licenses in Autoria.pdf" --promptfile "./prompts/sample_prompt.txt" --output "./sample_grading_results"

 This should run a sample assessment against the sample pdf file provided, show the output in the terminal and the output directory used in the above command.
 Note that the --output paramter expects an output filepath, but if it points to a directory, it will generate a result file with default name startng with the source file name in that folder - if the folder does not exist it will create it.